W-A-James/NetworkedLights/README.md

 # NetworkedLights

-Code for control server lives in `server/`
+Code for Control web-app lives in `app/`

 KiCad project lives in `schematics/networked_lights`